Motto: Relationships are the only things that really matter; treat them accordingly.

 Judy Adair has been with the Northwest Gas Association since March 1991.

-Adair is an integral part of the NWGA team, through collaboration she helps to achieve association goals, objectives and board approved initiatives both short and long-range while ensuring the effective and efficient use of resources.
+Adair has been with the Association for 30 years and is an integral part of the NWGA team.
+She helps achieve association goals, objectives, and board-approved initiatives both short and long-range while ensuring the effective and efficient use of resources.

 Adair enjoys spending time with her family, including five dogs.
 Judy and her husband Geff enjoy the outdoors and spend time fishing, camping, and traveling.